May 09, 2016

 Blurb: Transformed into a “phantom” by her own titanic will to live, Lucy must feed on the essence, memories, and emotions of others to keep herself solid.
 After defeating her Grim Reaper and learning that she could survive without hurting people, Lucy thought the madness was finally over.
 Her cravings for essence under control, Lucy tries to live a normal life.
 Apparently you have to be alive for that to work, though, as Lucy learns that one of her friends is more than she appears.
 She insists that Lucy, with her ghostly abilities and tentative immortality, can join her in the fight to help those in need.
 Thrust into the role of teenage savior, Lucy Day finds herself battling a pack of voyeuristic serial killers, a mysterious and deadly wraith, and the idea that she might actually have to start dating again sometime this century.
 (Amazon)

 Review: First off...DISCLAIMER: I received this novel from Curiosity Quills in exchange for an honest review.
 And the author being B.C.
-Johnson, you all know I've been campaigning for his first Deadgirl book with all my might since 2012, when the original version came out.
+Johnson, you all know I've been campaigning for his first Deadgirl book with all my might since 2013, when I read the original version.
 Also, B.C.
 Johnson and me have stayed in touch, if sporadically, for the whole time.
 I'm not what you would call a friend of his though, only a fan of his work.
 And an unbiased one :).
 As usual, this review is the love child of my penchant for quirky, uniquely worded books and B.C.
 Johnson's ability to deliver them.
 Here goes...

 OFFICIAL ENGAGEMENT